kleberimeusp/test-for-poc-servicenow-ambev/README-en.md

 ## **5. Mock for Interview (Optional)**

 If PONTO system emulation is required:
-1. Use **Postman Mock Server** or **JSON Server** to simulate endpoints such as:
+1. Use **Postman Mock Server** or **JSON Server** to simulate versioned endpoints such as:
-   - `GET /ponto/records` → Returns existing clock-ins.
+   - `GET /api/v1/ponto/records` → Returns existing clock-ins.
-   - `POST /ponto/clock-in` → Receives clock-in data and returns success/error.
+   - `POST /api/v1/ponto/clock-in` → Receives clock-in data and returns success/error.
-   - `GET /ponto/status/{id}` → Returns the operation status.
+   - `GET /api/v1/ponto/status/{id}` → Returns the operation status.

 2. Integrate with ServiceNow using **REST Integration**.